judithreyes/reading-notes/choosingatexteditor.md

 ### Differences between text editors and IDE

-While a text editor edits and manages text, an IDE (Integrated Development Environment) is a text editor, file manager, compiler and a debugger all in one.
-It is similar to Microsoft Outlook in a sense that it does many things for you all in one program.
+While a text editor edits and manages text, an IDE (Integrated Development Environment) is a text editor, file manager, compiler, and a debugger all in one.
+It is similar to Microsoft Outlook in the sense that it does many things for you all in one program.
 An IDE is typically used when you are more experienced.